-Automation: With Java APIs, the work can be controlled by computer systems, programmers’ involvement is not required.
-Throughout APIs, software development companies can upgrade workflows to make them faster and more efficient.
+- Automation: With Java APIs, the work can be controlled by computer systems, and programmers’ involvement is not required.
+Through APIs, Java development companies can upgrade workflows to make them faster and more efficient.

-Efficiency: Once the access to a Java API is provided, the produced content can be released instantly and made available for each channel.
+- Efficiency: Once access to a Java API is provided, the produced content can be released instantly and made available for each channel.
 This allows for quick content distribution.

 Actions You Can Take Through an API